 We are always asked, what is your recognition rate, how many invoices will go straight through?

-But is this the right question, is this relevant and what factors really impact on the ability to achieve this?
+Is this relevant and what factors really impact on the ability to achieve this?

 Below are some key factors that impact on the ability to enable straight through processing;

 The first question is what is your percentage of PO, (Purchase Order) to Non-PO as this is the highest match rate achievable.